collapsed-stacks/startups/questions/7495/single-company-or-multiple-companies-for-software-products.md

 - tagged: `tech-company`, `legal`, `software`, `united-kingdom`, `accounting`
 - score: 5

-<p>For context, we are in the UK and we are build SaaS (Software as a Service) products unrelated to each other.
+For context, we are in the UK and we are build SaaS (Software as a Service) products unrelated to each other.
 They are aimed at different target markets and industries.
-Some of them are on initial and concept stages and others will soon start generating revenue.</p>
+Some of them are on initial and concept stages and others will soon start generating revenue.

-<p>We will seek professional advice but I thought it would be good to get knowledge from the community.</p>
+We will seek professional advice but I thought it would be good to get knowledge from the community.

-<p>Would it be best to register a different legal entity for each product we are building?
-Or is it best to register a single company that owns all products?</p>
+Would it be best to register a different legal entity for each product we are building?
+Or is it best to register a single company that owns all products?

-<p>Are there any best practices for this or would any recommendations from experience?</p>
+Are there any best practices for this or would any recommendations from experience?

 ## Answer 7497